Evolavia

 Evolavia (styled as eVOLAvia) was a low-cost airline based in Ancona, Italy.
 Its name in Italian (e vola via) means and fly away.
-It has been operating out of Ancona Airport since the middle of 2002 as a low-fare virtual airline, i.e. it sub-contracts other airlines to fly its routes.
+It operated out of Ancona Airport since the middle of 2002 sub-contracting all flights other airlines.
+Operations were halted in 2007.

 Destinations

-Evolavia operates low cost flights to Paris, Barcelona, and Palermo.
+Evolavia operated low cost flights from Ancona Airport to Paris (Charles de Gaulle Airport), Barcelona, and Palermo.

-Evolavia operates from Ancona Airport to: